Line Operators in $U(1|1)$ Chern-Simons Theory: Aspects of Chern-Simons theories

-In this Appendix, we review the formulation of the Chern-Simons theory $U(1|1)_k$.
-In terms of the discrete data presented in Section \ref{sec:introglobal}, we are considering the theory based on the cocharacter lattice $\Lambda = \Lambda_{(k,1,\frac{k}{2})} =\langle k E, N + \frac{k}{2}E\rangle$.
-In Section \ref{sec:locopsGQ} we apply the analysis of \cite{Zeng} to derive the vector space of local operators from geometric quantization.
+In this Appendix, we review aspects of Chern-Simons theories based on $U(1|1)$.
+In Section \ref{sec:global} we review the analysis of \cite{Mikhaylov} that determines the data that encodes such a theory and then in Section \ref{sec:fieldtheoryVOA} we extract the boundary VOAs $\CV_{(\kappa, \nu, \xi)}$ from a field theory analysis.
+Finally, in Section \ref{sec:locopsGQ} we apply the analysis of \cite{Zeng} to derive the vector space of local operators from geometric quantization.

-We use a slightly different convention to the one presented in the main body of the text: we rescale $E \to \frac{1}{k} E$ so that the pairing used in the action functional has an overall factor of $k$ and the cocharacter lattice is generated $E$ and $N + \frac{1}{2}E$.

 Recall that the Lie superalgebra $\mathfrak{gl}(1|1)$ is generated by two bosonic elements $N,E$ and two fermionic elements $\psi_\pm$ with non-vanishing brackets \be [N, \psi_\pm] = \pm \psi_\pm \,, \qquad \{\psi_+, \psi_-\} = E\,. \ee We can represent these generators as the following supermatrices: \be N \leftrightarrow \quad E \leftrightarrow \quad \psi_+ \leftrightarrow \quad \psi_- \leftrightarrow \ee There is a natural (graded) symmetric bilinear form on this Lie superalgebra given by the supertrace in the above representation, which we denote by $(-,-)$ \be (N, E) = (E,N) = 1\,, \qquad (\psi_\pm, \psi_\mp) = \pm1\,. \ee